-Conditions of Approval:
+Proposed Conditions of Approval:

 - 1. A preconstruction conference shall be held prior to the start of construction. - 2.
 All outstanding fees shall be paid prior the preconstruction conference. - 3.
 A performance guarantee in an amount acceptable to the Town Manager and Town Engineer shall be provided prior to the preconstruction conference.
 In addition, a check for 2% of the cost of public improvements shall be provided prior to the preconstruction conference. - 4.
 All clearing limits shall be clearly flagged by the applicant and inspected and approved by the town engineer prior to the preconstruction conference. - 5.
 There shall be no indoor or outdoor storage of any hazardous materials. - 6.
-The applicant will provide evidence of an MDEP NRPA Permit by Rule application prior to the preconstruction conference. - 7.
-The applicant shall obtain a sign permit from the Town of Cumberland that shows consistency with the Route 1 Design Standards prior to issuance of a building permit. - 8.
-The applicant shall comply with all state and local fire regulations. - 9.
-A blasting permit, if needed, shall be obtained from the Town Code Enforcement Officer prior to blasting. - 10.
-A construction easement from the abutter, Ron Lessard, is required prior to the preconstruction conference. - 11.
+The applicant shall submit a Driveway Entrance Permit from Maine DOT prior to the preconstruction conference. - 7.
+The applicant will provide evidence of an MDEP NRPA Permit by Rule application prior to the preconstruction conference. - 8.
+The applicant shall obtain a sign permit from the Town of Cumberland that shows consistency with the Route 1 Design Standards prior to issuance of a building permit. - 9.
+The applicant shall comply with all state and local fire regulations.

+- 10. A blasting permit, if needed, shall be obtained from the Town Code Enforcement Officer prior to blasting. - 11.
+Any outstanding issues raised by the Town Engineer shall be addressed prior to the preconstruction conference. - 12.
+A construction easement from the abutter, Ron Lessard, is required prior to the preconstruction conference. - 13.
 That a vehicle management plan, as recommended by the Town Engineer, be prepared and submitted prior to the issuance of a building permit. - 2.
-Public Hearing: Recommendation to Town Council on proposed amendments to the Cumberland Code of Ordinances, Chapter 226 Shoreland Zoning, to align with State requirements.
-This item was postponed and heard after new business item #3. - 3.
-Public Hearing: Amendment to an approved site plan for 199 Middle Road, LLC, located at 199 Middle Rd., Tax Assessor Map R02, Lot 27 for expansion of the existing yard area.
-Applicant/Owner: 199 Middle Road, LLC, Representative: Peter Biegel, ASLA, Land Design Solutions.
-This item was taken out of order and heard after new business item #1.
+Public Hearing: Site Plan Review for The Grange Hall Pub at Longwoods Preserve, located in a contract zone in the Rural Residential 1 (RR1) Zone at 76 Longwoods Rd., Tax Assessor Map R03, Lots 13 & 6A for a farm to table restaurant and pub.
+Owner: Synergosity, LLC.
+Representative: Jeff Read, P. E., Sevee & Maher Engineers.